evykassirer/notes/cs241/class_notes.md

 	A -> alpha dot c beta
 	B -> gamma dot

-Do we shift c (as suggested by reule 1) or reduce by second rule?
+Do we shift c (as suggested by rule 1) or reduce by second rule?

 This is a shift-reduce conflict
 Also what about